 What appeals to you?
 Do you fancy a small farm business, hobby farm, or homestead?
 Dig deep and do some soul searching.
 If you want to make a living farming, then you likely want to start a proper small farm and look at running it as a business.
 If you are retired or have other income and just want to farm on the side, for fun, then you want a hobby farm.
 Homesteaders usually set a goal of living self-sufficiently, but also run small businesses from their homesteads as well.

 Keep a notebook or computer file with notes and ideas as you read and talk to people about farming.
 What strikes your fancy?
 Do goats seem appealing as a potential farm animal?
 Do you like the idea of having a diversified farm, where you do a little bit of everything, or do you think you want to specialize in one item, perhaps an alternative crop or enterprise that is a bit off the beaten path?

 Allow yourself to dream.
 And, start making a design for a small farm.

 Plan Your Small Farm Business

-Starting a small farm might mean growing food for your own consumption, or just giving extra vegetables and eggs to family and friends.
-But it is likely that you will want to sell your farm products, whether at a farmers market, to restaurants, to local stores or regional distributors, to specialty food shops, or directly to consumers on the farm.
+Starting a small farm might mean growing food for your consumption, or just giving extra vegetables and eggs to family and friends.
+But you will likely want to sell your farm products, whether at a farmers market, to restaurants, to local stores or regional distributors, to specialty food shops, or directly to consumers on the farm.
 There are many ways to launch the business part of your small farm.
 Take it one step at a time, such as writing a business plan, securing grants, marketing your business, and creating a website.Continue to 5 of 5 below.

 05 of 05